How I setup Nextcloud

 unzip nextcloud-29.0.7.zip

-- move the old left and the new right
+- move the old left and the new right, dropping the backup in the bin

 rm -fr horwood-nextcloud;mv horwood-nextcloud horwood-nextcloud.old;mv nextcloud horwood-nextcloud